 “It is important to understand the long history, and for each student to understand that place in our history,” explained Stewart.
 “But, the acknowledgement is not about the past, it’s about what’s going on right now and building a relationship now with Indigenous people.”

-It’s also in line with the many education-related calls to action that informed the final report of the Truth and Reconciliation Commission of Canada, mandated with memorializing the lasting impact Indian Residential Schools have had on the nation’s Indigenous population.
+It’s also in line with the many education-related calls to action that informed the final report of the Truth and Reconciliation Act of Canada, mandated with memorializing the lasting impact Indian Residential Schools have had on the nation’s Indigenous population.

 “Many students and Canadians haven’t really learned about privilege,” said Stewart.
 “Teachers often feel threatened by Indigenous teachings because they think it reflects on them personally, [but] we need indigenous pedagogy in the curriculum.
 People need to stop personalizing the problem and realize these issues go beyond them.”